 The rest of the show is pretty hot, too.
 Less than a week before the Dead debuted with Brent Mydland [edit: there's a long rehearsal tape that circulates dated 4/16/79], Garcia sounds like he’s pushing harder than usual.
 He’s particular on fire during a breathtaking tear through Another Star — very fast, but precise, and totally synched up with the horns’ accompaniment that structures the solo.
 He comes to a great (and perfectly timed) climax, then basically starts over immediately for a second go-round!
 He also seems pretty fired up for a long Soul Roach, not a song that usually registers for me, but he’s really belting here.
-Linda Chicana, Mohican and the Great Sun, Long Train Running; all the instrumentals sound great, and they dig in pretty hard on the vocal rave-ups Lovely Night for Dancing and Make It Better.
-After the a cappella vocals that end Lovely Night, Merl says something like, “yeah, we in church today!”
+Linda Chicana, Mohican and the Great Spirit, Long Train Running; all the instrumentals sound great, and they dig in pretty hard on the vocal rave-ups Lovely Night for Dancing and Make It Better.
+After the a cappella ending to Lovely Night, Merl says something like, “yeah, we in church today!”
 Amen to that, Merl.

 postscript: if you're inclined, take a close listen to Ron Stallings' sax solo in the show-closing Long Train Running.
-That sounds like a soprano sax after his first tenor solo, but the transition sounds way too fast for it to be Stallings switching horns (it sounds like he does play soprano in Sama Layuca, though).
+That sounds like a soprano sax after his tenor solo, but the transition sounds way too fast for it to be Stallings switching horns (he does play soprano in Sama Layuca, though).
 Could it be a guest musician?
 Jaret's aud tape is tightly edited between most songs, so if something was said, we don't have it.
 It's no big thing, but it's worth noting.